dmcwo/Moon/about/doug-worsham-cv.md

 ### L&S Learning Support Services, University of Wisconsin - Madison.

-#### Senior Instructional Consulting Coordinator / AV Services Manager.
+#### Senior Instructional Consulting Coordinator and AV Services Manager.
 2010-2012.

-#### Foreign Language Technologist / AV Services Coordinator.
+#### Foreign Language Technologist and AV Services Coordinator.
 2004-2010.

 * Coordinated the instructional technology consulting team of 10 full time and 2 half time staff.
 Supervised and mentored the Learning Technology Teaching Assistant, 2 Social Media Interns, and 1 Web Services Intern.
 * Consulted on the effective integration of learning technologies for face to face, hybrid, and online courses.